 Registered users, please login here.

 Please view the video below to find out how to register for Electronic Certificates of Origin.

 The New Zealand Chambers of Commerce Inc has been approved as a certified body able to issue certificates for your shipments under two Free Trade Agreements.
 If you wish to take advantage of the benefits provided by the AANZFTA and NZ CHINA FTA agreements, please visit: www.chamberdocs.co.nz

 New Zealand-Korea Free Trade Agreement - Guidance For Exporters

 The New Zealand-Korea Free Trade Agreement (FTA) was signed in Seoul on 23 March 2015 by the New Zealand and Korean Trade Ministers, in the presence of the New Zealand Prime Minister and Korean President.
 The Ministry of Foreign Affairs and Trade (MFAT) is keen to help New Zealand exporters take full advantage of this Free Trade Agreement.

 Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP)

 View more information about the New Zealander exporter origin and FAQs here.

 On 1 January 2020 Incoterms ®2020 superseded Incoterms ® 2010.

-Information about Incoterms ®2020 is available on the New Zealand Chambers of Commerce website link below.
+For more information about Incoterms ®2020 is available on the New Zealand Chambers of Commerce.